NVIDIA/gpu-operator/README.md

 ## Getting Started
 ### Prerequisites
 - Nodes must not be pre-configured with NVIDIA components (driver, container runtime, device plugin).
+- If the HWE kernel is used with Ubuntu 18.04, then the nouveau driver for NVIDIA GPUs must be blacklisted before starting the GPU Operator.
+Follow the steps in this [guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#runfile-nouveau-ubuntu) to blacklist the nouveau driver.
 - Node Feature Discovery (NFD) is required on each node.
-By default, NFD master and worker are automatically deployed .
+By default, NFD master and worker are automatically deployed.
 If NFD is already running in the cluster prior to the deployment of the operator, follow this step:
 ```sh
 # Set the variable nfd.enabled=false at the helm install step:
 $ helm install --devel --set nfd.enabled=false nvidia/gpu-operator -n test-operator